Health Care Quality Measures - Recommendations

 - Hospital Measure Recommendations (PDF)

-MDH, MN Community Measurement, and Stratis Health will hold a public forum webinar on June 29th to present quality measure recommendations and other related information in connection with the annual update of the Quality Reporting System for the 2017 reporting year.
-The public forum provides an opportunity for interested stakeholders to comment on the recommendations and to ask questions.
+On June 29, MDH, MN Community Measurement, and Stratis Health held a public forum webinar to present quality measure recommendations and other related information in connection with the annual update of the Quality Reporting System for the 2017 reporting year.
+The public forum provided an opportunity for interested stakeholders to comment on the recommendations and to ask questions.

 Standardized Measure Recommendations Criteria